1. What to use?

 Please package up each individual item in some form of protection, such as bubble wrap, cardboard, etc. Use clothes to space items out and spread heavy items, such as books across the whole package.
 Do not over pack the item.
-We have a very high weight allowance of 30kg, but please only pack what your suitcases or cardboard box can safely hold.
+We have a very high weight allowance, but please only pack what your suitcases or cardboard box can safely hold.
 If an item splits it can severally delay your shipment.

 IMPORTANT: There are some items you cannot send on our international services, popular items that are prohibited include; perfume, aerosols (deodorant) and nail varnish, please read our prohibited items list here, items containing these items may have to be returned.

 If you are using a cardboard box please use plenty of packaging tape (brown tape), do not use sellotape.
 Do not overlap the flaps of the boxes, this makes the box very weak and can spill the contents very easily.

 If you are using a suitcase please make sure the suitcase is closed and all handles, straps are taped down.
 Please do not lock the suitcase, as your suitcase may be returned to you.
 Customs and/or the courier may need to verify the contents of your items.